 Axis Bank shares faced selling pressure on Monday after the private sector lender and its subsidiaries, Axis Securities and Axis Capital, received show-cause notices from SEBI related to the group's acquisition of a stake in Max Life Insurance.
+The market regulator issued the notice after completing a probe that began about two years ago.
 Axis Bank and its two entities received the notice through email on October 25, according to a regulatory filing by the private sector lender on Saturday.
-The development assumes significance as it comes amid allegations that the Axis Bank-Max Life Insurance deal violated fair market value norms.
+The development comes amid allegations that the Axis Bank-Max Life Insurance deal violated fair market value norms.

 COMMERCIAL BREAK